Henry Hobson Richardson: Public libraries

 A series of small public libraries donated by patrons for the improvement of New England towns makes a small coherent corpus that defines Richardson's style: Winn Memorial Library (Woburn), Ames Free Library (Easton), the Converse Memorial Library (Malden), and the Thomas Crane Public Library (Quincy), (1880–1882) "generally regarded by architectural historians as the masterpiece of Richardson's libraries", the Hubbard Memorial Library (Ludlow, Massachusetts), and Billings Memorial Library on the campus of the University of Vermont.
 These buildings seem resolutely anti-modern, with the atmosphere of an Episcopalian vicarage, dimly lit for solemnity rather than reading on site.
 They are preserves of culture that did not especially embrace the contemporary flood of newcomers to New England.
 Yet they offer clearly defined spaces, easy and natural circulation, and they are visually memorable.
-Richardson's libraries found many imitators in the "Richardsonian Romanesque" movement.
+Richardson's libraries found multiple imitators in the "Richardsonian Romanesque" movement.

 The Thomas Crane Public Library is regarded as the best of Richardson's libraries.
 In his earlier libraries, Richardson's approach was to conceive the parts and then assemble them, while in the later ones such as Crane he thought in terms of the whole.
 Richardson also engaged in a process of simplification and elimination with each successive library, until in Crane "Richardson's concentration on the relation of solid to void, of wall to window, becomes the basis for a harmonious abstraction with scarcely a reference to any past style."